Ferntree Gully

 Ferntree Gully has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects likely affecting the region.
+Area performance is significantly influenced by local infrastructure changes.
+AreaSearch has identified 25 projects likely impacting the area.
 Notable projects include Knoxfield Development Victoria Project, 13 Mountain Gate Drive Townhouses, Angliss Hospital Expansion, and Bluett Reserve Playground Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.